 Samantha was staring out the window at a strip of creamy white sand attached to a churning blue ocean, like a painting she recognized but couldn’t recall the artist’s name.

 “Huh?
 Oh, I think it’s the crossover near Maiden’s Lane.”

-Everyone attended this event because it allowed all the employees of the firm freedom to get plastered off premises.
+Many appreciated this event because it allowed all the employees of the firm freedom to get plastered off premises.

 “Too bad Nathaniel’s not here to see you in that sexy sarong.
 He doesn’t know what he’s missing!
 Dang girl, go find a dance partner.”